 Many of our undergraduates become involved in research through the Memorial University Career Experience Program (MUCEP), Student Undergraduate Research Award (SURA) and other summer research programs.
 Undergraduates carry out research in areas such as, but not limited to, development of sea urchins and zebrafish, muscle biochemistry, lipid composition and molecular dynamics.

-- behavioural neuroscience/nutrition (B.Sc. honours)
+- biochemistry/cell biology (B.Sc. honours)

 - biochemistry/chemistry (B.Sc. honours)

 You may apply for admission into the Faculty Science by indicating bachelor of science as your program choice on the undergraduate application for admission.

 Direct entry into the Faculty of Science from high school is subject to meeting the general admission requirements for Memorial University.

 Entry into the biochemistry major is based on academic standing.
 To be considered for admission to the major, you must have completed a minimum of 30 credit hours (10 courses), including the following:

 - Mathematics 1000 and 1001 (or 1090 and 1000)